 When asked about the most important characteristics of living in Warner, "Quality of Environment" (64.4%) ranked highest, with "Close to Nature" (53.8%) ranked second.
 Many respondents to the open-ended survey question "What does 'rural character' mean to you?" passionately described forests, farms, open space, and other natural elements that for them "make Warner, Warner," along with not having suburban or big-box development that would feel more like a larger city.
 Almost all seemed to agree that rural character was a positive feature of Warner.
-Some responses went a step further in positing that increased density in certain areas of the town (for example, the Village or a cluster development) would better allow larger amounts of rural open space to be preserved by separating
+Some responses went a step further in positing that increased density in certain areas of the town (for example, the Village or a cluster development) would better allow larger amounts of rural open space to be preserved by separating housing and nature, rather than building isolated homes throughout rural areas with large amounts of space between them.

-A Community Land Trust (CLT) is a notfor-profit, community-based organization that acquires, owns, and stewards land and housing for the common good.
-While best known for providing permanently affordable homeownership and sharedequity housing opportunities, CLTs also often work to facilitate land access for local agriculture.
+A Community Land Trust (CLT) is a community-based organization that acquires, owns, and stewards land and housing for the common good.
+While best known for providing permanently affordable homeownership and shared-equity housing opportunities, CLTs also often work to facilitate land access for local agriculture.